 In 1070 Bradford was ‘laid waste’ by William the Conqueror during the ‘Harrowing of the North.’
 This was a reprisal for an uprising against Norman rule.

-In 1911 Bradford City won the FA Cup for the only time in their history.
-A Jimmy Speirs goal in the 15th minute was enough to win the replay against Newcastle United.
+In 1911 Bradford City won the FA Cup for the first and only time.
+Jimmy Speirs scored a goal in the 15th minute which was enough to win the replay against Newcastle United.

-Bradford grew enormously in the 19th Century when it became ‘Wool Capital of the World.’
+Bradford grew dramatically in the 19th Century when it became ‘Wool Capital of the World.’

 Although the textile industry in Bradford fell into decline during the 20th Century Bradford has become a popular tourist destination.
 Bradford became the first UNESCO City of Film and is the location for The National Media Museum.
 Other tourist attractions included Bradford City Park and the Alhambra Theatre.

-In July 1916 2,000 men from, The Bradford Pals, the 16th and 18th Battalions of The Prince of Wales and The Bradford and District regiments, advanced across No Man’s land towards the village of Serre.
-1,770 of these med died on the battlefield.
+In July 1916, 2,000 men from The Bradford Pals, the 16th and 18th Battalions of The Prince of Wales, and The Bradford and District regiments advanced across No Man’s land towards the village of Serre.
+1,770 of these men died on the battlefield.